charlottemelcher/ideal-octo-meme/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.

+* calculate how many days needed to study (based on comfort level)
+* calculate how many hours to study each of those days (based on comfort level and how much time the user has available to study each day)
+* calculate the start date based off of how many days of studying and the exam date
+* print out the output for the user

 Name each interface or class and briefly describe its function or purpose.